mateo2181/rooftop-revolution-challenge/README.md

     3. **Special discount**: 12% discount.
 Conditions: the addition of the `invoiced_amount` of its neighbors should be more than 100 euros.

 ## Notes
+- For the business logic implementation, I assumed that an offer with a better discount will be prioritized over the other ones.
+For instead, in case a client can get the Basic discount and Special discount offers, only the Special discount is returned since has a better discount (12%) than the Basic one (5%).
 - An API using **Nuxt Server** was created to returns the data from the JSON files.
     - `/api/clients`: Get all the clients.
     - `/api/clients/{cups}`: Get client by CUPS.